-From early celebrity as a feminist singer-songwriter, she developed the unique interplay of piano and voice, lyric and melody, of spirit and talk that is the unique theatre of Margie Adam.
-A composer as we ll as a songwriter, she introduced a special brand of pop-jazz solo piano music to audiences and helped establish women’s music as a political and cultural force.
+From early celebrity as a singer-songwriter in the women's community, she developed the unique interplay of piano and voice, lyric and melody, of spirit and talk that is the unique theatre of Margie Adam.
+A composer as well as a songwriter, she introduced a special brand of pop-jazz solo piano music to audiences.

 Singer, Songwriter, Composer, Activist